trophia/sna1/README.md

 #### [`input/fishes_movement.tsv`](input/fishes_movement.tsv)

-A tab separated values file with the probability of a fish moving from `region` to `region_to`.
+A TSV file with the probability of a fish moving from `region` to `region_to`.
 You don't have to specify a value for all combinations of regions; the default value is `0` (i.e. no movement).
 But you should be careful to ensure that the probabilities for a region sum to 1. e.g.

 ```
 region	region_to	value